-Illustrations in this collection have been taken from or adapted from the sources listed below.
+Illustrations in this collection have been taken from or adapted from

 British Library Cotton MS Julius A VI